 Getting there

 Bologna is the closest city.
-The train ride from Bologna to Ravenna takes 1 h 10 minutes, are there’s one every hour.
+The train ride from Bologna to Ravenna takes 1 h 10 minutes, and there’s one every hour.
 From Venice or Florence, the journey is longer.
-Envisage between 2h 20 min and 3 h 30 minutes.
+Envision between 2h 20 min and 3 h 30 min.
 And you’ll have to change trains (no direct ones).

 TIP: From Florence, you can travel on Dante’s train up to Faenza, a scenic train journey that is extremely enjoyable.
 From Faenza, a second train reaches Ravenna.